Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

 \subsubsection{Antimicrobial Peptides}

 Antimicrobial peptides are short protein sequences which possess antimicrobial properties.
-As proteins, these are sequences of amino-acids---a vocabulary of 20 along with a special stop token.
-We consider variable-length protein sequences with up to 50 residues.
-We use data from DBAASP~\citep{pirtskhalava2021dbaasp} containing antimicrobial activity labels, which is split into two sets -- one used for training the oracle and one as the initial data set in the active learning loop, following ~\citep{jain2022bioseq}.
-To establish the multi-fidelity setting, we train different models with different capacities and with different subsets of the data.
-The details about these oracles along with additional details about the task are discussed in \cref{sup:amp}.

-The results in \cref{fig:amp} indicate that even in this task MF-GFN outperforms all other baselines in terms of cost-efficiency.
+As proteins, these are sequences of amino-acids---a vocabulary of size 20 along with a special stop token.
+The aim is to identify sequences with a high antimicrobial activity, as measured by a model trained on DBAASP~\citep{pirtskhalava2021dbaasp}.
+The diversity calculation is equivalent to that of DNA.

+\paragraph{Setting}We consider variable-length protein sequences with up to 50 residues.
+Analogous to DNA, if we ignore the fidelity, this yields a design space of size $|\mathcal{X}| > 20^{50}$.

+\paragraph{Oracles}We construct a three-oracle setup by training deep learning models with different capacities on exclusive subsets of data points.
+We simulated a setup wherein the two lower fidelity oracles are trained on specific subgroups of the peptides.
+Similar to the DNA experiment, the lower-fidelity oracles had both a cost $100 \times$ less than the highest fidelity oracle.
+Additional details can be found in \cref{sup:amp}. \paragraph{Results}\cref{fig:amp} indicates that in this task MF-GFN obtains even greater advantage over all other baselines in terms of cost-efficiency.
 It reaches the same maximum mean top-$K$ score as the random baselines with $10 \times$ less budget and almost $100 \times$ less budget than SF-GFN.
 In this task, MF-PPO did not achieve comparable results.
-Crucially, the diversity of the final batch found by MF-GFN stayed high, satisfying this important criterion in the motivation of this method.
+Crucially, the diversity of the final batch found by MF-GFN stayed high (0.87).